Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 ## 5.Object creation via new keyword  (The most standardised way of object creation)
 The new keyword is doing all the steps of object.create behind the scenes.
-When we call a function with new keyword ,2 things are automated.
+When we call a function with new keyword ,certain things are automated.

 1. Creates a new object.
 2. Returns a new object.
+3. The [[Prototype]] is set automatically.

 ```
 const user1=new userCreater("Eva",9);